Pentagon rejects Trump threat to hit Iranian cultural sites

 “The targeting of sites of global cultural heritage is abhorrent to the collective values of our society,” museum leaders said in a statement.
 “At this challenging time, we must remind ourselves of the global importance of protecting cultural sites – the objects and places by which individuals, communities, and nations connect to their history and heritage.

-Ahead of Esper’s comments, other administration officials tried to make clear that the U.S. would follow the law without directly contradicting the president.
+Ahead of Esper’s comments, other administration officials made similar efforts to distance themselves from Trump without directly contradicting him.

-Secretary of State Mike Pompeo on Sunday said that any U.S. military strikes inside Iran would be legal.
+Secretary of State Mike Pompeo said Sunday that any U.S. military strikes inside Iran would be legal.

 “We’ll behave inside the system,” Pompeo said.
 “We always have and we always will.”